-Digitalisierungsstrategie - vdma.org
+Digitalisierungsstrategie - vdma.eu

 The commercial use of space, known as New Space, is opening up new digital business models for the mechanical and plant engineering and software industries - that is the conclusion of the latest episode of the VDMA Industry Podcast.